dpurgin/harbour-callrecorder/README.md

 Pretty self-explanatory.
 Click on the button at the bottom to view short license notice.
 Full license text is installed to `/usr/share/harbour-callrecorder/LICENSE`.

+####Settings Page

+Turn the recorder on or off, enable or disable automatic startup on this page.
+If an item remains lit/unlit after tap, this means the underlying action didn't succeed.
+You might want to take a look at DBus session bus to see what's wrong.

+####Select recordings Page

+Select recordings with a tap on a list item or choose 'Select all' from the pulley menu.
+Having items selected, you can make an action.
+Currently, the only supported action is remove.

 ##Known Issues

+###Version 0.3

+Currently none

+###Version 0.2
-###Moving call to speaker when the number is still dialled
+####Moving call to speaker when the number is still dialled

 If the call is started and put on speaker before the other party takes the call, the call remains on speaker during dialing tones but goes back to earpiece as soon as the other party takes the call, although the speaker icon remains highlit.

+**Solution**

+Update to later version

 **Workaround**

 Tap on the speaker icon twice to get it back to speaker *or* move the call to speaker after the other party takes the call.

-###Switching from loudspeaker to earpiece may cause 500ms lack in the recording (doesn't affect the call itself)
+####Switching from loudspeaker to earpiece may cause 500ms lack in the recording (doesn't affect the call itself)

 This is due to asynchronous nature of PulseAudio events and internals of call recording process.
 It just needs some time to decide if the sound card really should go to other mode.

+**Solution**

+Update to later version

 **Workaround**

 None.
 Should be treated more as a feature.
 The 500ms switch time may change to lower values in future based on user experience.

-###The other party is not recorded if the call is on headphones or bluetooth
+####The other party is not recorded if the call is on headphones or bluetooth

 Unfortunately this feature is still WIP.

+**Solution**

+Update to later version

 **Workaround**